-Previous Key Recommended Action
+Previous Key Recommended Actions

 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-Address any stock-outs of essential RMNCAH commodities Q4 2020 RMNCAH services have continued in all health facilities whilst respecting COVID-19 protective measures.
-A Maternal and Child Health week is planned in December 2020 and preparations are ongoing.
-A rapid assessment on impact of COVID 19 on RMNCAH services was conducted using the adapted UN tool.
-The RMNCAH scorecard was updated by revising and increasing the number of indicators tracked
+Address any stock-outs of essential RMNCAH commodities Q4 2020 The country reports that all RMNCAH services were continuously provided by all health facilities but the necessary protective measures were observed.
+At the entrance of all health facilities, there is a screening point which will allow early detection of suspected cases.
+The country supposed delayed the planned MCH week at end of March as initially planned due to COVID-19, but this was completed in June